Website & blogs © Louis Kraft 2013-2020

 What follows is totally opinionated and personal

-Below you’ll see that many actors (male and female) are in numerous films.
-They are listed not because of their race but because I cherish their performances in the 50 films.
+When I finally complete the entire list of 60 films you’ll see that many actors (male and female) are in numerous films.
+They are listed not because of their race but because I cherish their performances in these films.
 Nothing more and nothing less.

 - Thunderheart, directed by Michael Apted and w/Val Kilmer, Sam Shepard, Graham Greene, Sheila Tousey, Chief Ted Thin Elk, John Trudell, Julius Drum, Fred Ward,and Sarah Brave (1992)